datacarpentry/wrangling-genomics/_extras/guide.md

 ---
 # Instructor Notes for Wrangling Genomics

+## Issues with Macs vs Windows
+This episode currently uses the `open` command to view FastQC output on its local browser.
+The `open` command is great for Macs, but there is currently no command listed in the lesson that works for Macs.
+The `explore` command may be useful here.
+If a solution is found, it's worth adding to the lesson.

-What to do during long command waits:
+## What to do during long command waits

 ### File Downloads
 The fastq files take about 15 minutes to download.
 This would be a good time to discuss the overall workflow of this lesson as illustrated by the graphic integrated on the page.
 It is recommended to start this lesson with the commmands to make and move to the /data/untrimmed-fastq directory and begin the download, and while files download, cover the "Bioinformatics Workflows" and "Starting with Data" texts.
 Beware that the last fastq file in the list takes the longest to download (~6-8 mins).